cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

   - a1.sinks.sink1.authClientProperties - path to authentication client properties file , sample file is
     located at ``/usr/local/apache-flume/conf/auth_client.conf``

-please refer to the properties and description of auth_client_properties here - ConfiguringAuthClient_
+you can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`

 Flume Sink Example
 ..................